About John Muehleisen

 His epitaph for choir and trumpet, Snow.
 The King’s Trumpeter, was featured by the Dale Warland Singers on the closing concert of the Sixth World Choral Symposium in Minneapolis in August 2002 and at the Minnesota Beethoven Festival in July 2010 with guest conductor Dale Warland.
-His Peace, Night, Sleep received its Asian premiere in Korea by the renowned Incheon City Chorale guest-conducted by Geoffrey Boers in March 2013.
+His Peace, Night, Sleep received its Asian premiere in South Korea by the renowned Incheon City Chorale, guest-conducted by Geoffrey Boers, in March 2013.
 John’s two sets of humorous pieces titled Eat Your Vegetables!—his most popular works to date—have been performed by numerous high-school, college, community, and professional choirs in North America, Europe, and Asia.
 In 2017, one of the movements from set one, RAH!, was performed at the first-ever Eurovision Choir of the Year competition by Hard-Chor Linz—representing Austria at the competition—conducted by Alexander Koller.
-Joy, his setting of two Sara Teasdale poems, was performed in Avery Fisher Hall by The Distinguished Concerts Singers International in March 2014, conducted by Hillary Apfelstadt.
-His 90-minute oratorio, Pietà—commissioned by Seattle’s Choral Arts in 2012—was chosen by Craig Hella Johnson to open Conspirare’s innovative ComPassion festival in June of 2014.
-John’s works have been featured at numerous national and regional American Choral Directors Association conferences and at the 2013 Chorus America Conference in Seattle, WA, and at the 2018 American Guild of Organists National Conference in Kansas City, MO.
+Joy, his setting of two Sara Teasdale poems for women’s choir, was performed in Avery Fisher Hall by The Distinguished Concerts Singers International in March 2014, conducted by Hillary Apfelstadt.
+John’s works have also been featured at numerous national and regional American Choral Directors Association conferences and at the 2013 Chorus America Conference in Seattle, WA, and at the 2018 American Guild of Organists National Conference in Kansas City, MO.

 John was a guest composer at the 22nd Festival of Contemporary Music in 1988 (along with principal guest composer Joan Tower) and at the National Endowment for the Arts’ American Masterworks Choral Festival in Austin, TX in 2007 (along with Stephen Paulus).
 He has been in short-term residence with numerous choral ensembles, including Choral Arts Ensemble (Rochester, MN), Conspirare, Harvard Glee Club, the John Alexander Singers, Mid-Columbia Mastersingers, the Quincy Symphony Chorus, Sounding Light, South Bend Chamber Singers, Volti, and at Harvard University, University of Missouri–Kansas City, Wake Forest University, and numerous other public schools, colleges, and universities that have commissioned and performed his works.